DaveBenham/VenomModules/README.md

 Envelope Factory does not have any provision for oversampling, so audio rate outputs will be prone to digital aliasing.

-### Default configuration and a factory preset
+### Default configuration

-The default configuration of a newly placed Envelope Factory has four identical Move stages, which is not very useful.
-I wanted the default to be an ADSR envelope, but VCV does not have a mechanism to define a factory default preset.
+The factory default for a newly placed Envelope Factory has four stages that are configured to function as either an ADSR or ADBDR envelope.

-Envelope Factory is distributed with one "ADSR - ADBDR" factory preset.
-I recommend loading it and saving this as your user default.

-If the Sustain Drift is kept at 0, then the preset acts like a typical Attack Decay Sustain Release (ADSR) envelope.
+If the Sustain Drift is kept at 0, then the default configuration behaves like a typical Attack Decay Sustain Release (ADSR) envelope.
 The first Move stage is the Attack, the second Move stage the Decay, the third Sustain stage as itself, and the fourth Move stage is the final Release.

-If the Drift is non-zero then the preset acts like an Attack Decay Break Decay2 Release (ADBDR) envelope.
+If the Drift is non-zero then the default configuration acts like an Attack Decay Break Decay2 Release (ADBDR) envelope.
 The Sustain stage defines both the Break point, as well as the Sustain's Decay2 rate.
 This is more like a physical piano where the note slowly decays while the sustain pedal is held down, and quickly decays once the sustain pedal is released.

 ### *Global controls*

+### V/OCT (Volt per octave) input
+CV at this input modulates all timed stages identically.
+Each positive volt doubles the rate (halves the time).
+Each negative volt halves the rate (doubles the time).
+This input is particularly useful when the envelope is configured to loop, thus creating an LFO with typical V/Oct control over the rate.

+### AMP (Amplitude) knob and CV input
+Determines the magnitude of the final envelope.
+The input is attenuated and/or inverted by the knob to determine the effective 100% voltage.
+The knob attenuverter defaults to 100%, and the input is normalled to 10 volts, so if not patched, the envelope ranges between 0 and 10 volts (disregarding any offset).

+The effective amplitude is clamped to a value between -10 and 10 volts.

+### OFF (Offset) knob and CV input
+Determines any offset that is added to the final envelope after the amplitude is applied.
+The input is attenuated and/or inverted by the knob to determine the effective offset.
+The knob attenuverter defaults to 0%, so by default no offset is applied.

+The effective offset is clamped to a value between -10 and 10 volts.

 ### Slow (Knob time range) small button
 Sets the range of all stage Time knobs